fipu-lab/p2p_bn/README.md

 All result files of the experiments can be found on a shared [google drive](https://drive.google.com/drive/folders/1wu21lUgfCDK8_h8YoJAevGZjn14kyWLV?usp=sharing) and can also be reproduced following instructions bellow.
-To visualise existing results, use [`plot/experiment_viz.py`](plot/experiment_viz.py) and place the downloaded data in `log/` directory.
+To visualise existing results, use [`plot/experiment_viz.py`](plot/experiment_viz.py) and place the downloaded (results.zip) data in `log/` directory.

 ## Running simulations